MolSSI/mmelemental/docs/src/design.rst

 MMElemental is strictly a python implementation of the MMSchema_ specification i.e. its main focus is on data classes, which are implemented in the form of pydantic_ models.
 MMElemental natively supports few common data formats such as JSON, YAML, and HDF5.
 In order to parse MM-specific file formats (sdf, mmCIF, PDB, etc.), MMElemental uses mmic_translator_, which is a general-purpose component (part of the MMIC_ project) that enables converting between different data/file representations and MMSchema.
-Model in MMElemental are discussedn in the next subsection, while components compatible with MMElemental are explained in the subsequent subsections.
+The core data models in MMElemental are discussed in the :ref:`next<Models>` subsection, while components compatible with MMElemental are explained in the subsequent :ref:`section<Components>`.

+.. _Models:

 Models
 ------